cli-guidelines/cli-guidelines/content/_index.md

 **Validate user input.**
 Everywhere your program accepts data from the user, it will eventually be given bad data.
 Check early and bail out before anything bad happens, and [make the errors understandable](#errors).

+Use your syntax for input validation.
+For example, if an input assumes a specific format (e.g., MAC address), define the format in your syntax, and validate it using syntax validators.
+This method is simpler but more powerful than exception handling by string compares.

 **Responsive is more important than fast.**
 Print something to the user in <100ms.